MavrykDynamics/maven-frontend/src/frontend/src/pages/Litepaper/Litepaper.markdown.md

 - There is no opportunity cost on any upside potential of the underlying crypto-asset collateral.
 In other words: the value that your underlying collateral generates while in the Mavryk vault will still accrue to you as its owner.

 _Working example: You deposit crypto-assets priced at 10M USD into a Mavryk vault.
-You borrow up to 5M zUSD tokens, with which to transact.
+You borrow up to 5M USDM tokens, with which to transact.
 A week later, your transactions are complete and your crypto-asset is now priced at 11M USD.
-You return the 5M zUSD (plus interests) and recover your assets from the vault.
+You return the 5M USDM (plus interests) and recover your assets from the vault.
 You do not pay capital gains tax, and you recover the collateral in full even though it is worth more in USD than when you put it in._

 Mavryk loans can be issued against a single asset (single collateral) or a more complex multi-asset basket (multi-collateral).
 This enables sophisticated risk & return management techniques.[^(3)]

 [^(3)]: In contrast with “[HODL](https://academy.binance.com/en/glossary/hodl) ”-ing assets, which are limited to one asset at a time.

-You can take out a loan by depositing a single/multi-asset collateral into a vault as what is called a **Collateralized Debt Position** (**CDP**).[^(4)] Vaults are over-collateralized by at least 200% collateral to the requested loan value (=50% LTV).[^(5)] Borrowers can mint and withdraw zUSD up to the point when they hit the collateralization ceiling.
+You can take out a loan by depositing a single/multi-asset collateral into a vault as what is called a **Collateralized Debt Position** (**CDP**).[^(4)] Vaults are over-collateralized by at least 200% collateral to the requested loan value (=50% LTV).[^(5)] Borrowers can mint and withdraw USDM up to the point when they hit the collateralization ceiling.

 [^(4)]: _CDP_ is a term originating in the cryptocurrency community for a loan that is collateralized by crypto and usually in connection with an algorithmic stablecoin loan.
 [^(5)]: 50% loan-to-value means that there is double the amount of collateral relative to the borrowed amount.
 This means exactly the same as being 200% over-collateralized.
 If the loan is 33% LTV, it would be 300% over-collateralized.
 The higher the collateralization rate, the more secure the loan is against being liquidated in foreclosure due to price movements of the (possibly volatile) underlying crypto used as collateral.

 **_The system does not allow you to obtain a loan that would be lower than the required collateralization ratio, i.e., you can borrow up to half the value of the underlying assets.
 It is highly recommended to healthily over-collateralize the loan, to avoid [liquidation](#liquidations-and-collateral-auctions)!_**

-### zUSD: A Multi-Collateral Soft-Pegged Stablecoin
+### USDM: A Multi-Collateral Soft-Pegged Stablecoin

 The off-chain world is dominated by fiat currencies (e.g., U.S. Dollars), relative to which cryptocurrency assets may be susceptible to price fluctuations, as by design there are no factors to stabilize their off-chain value in fiat currency.
 This disqualifies most cryptocurrencies as a means of stable payment.

-Mavryk’s soft-pegged zUSD stablecoin bridges the gap between potentially volatile cryptocurrency assets and the generally (though not always) stable fiat money for payments, and enables you to borrow zUSD against a line of credit defined by your cryptocurrency asset portfolio.
+Mavryk’s soft-pegged USDM stablecoin bridges the gap between potentially volatile cryptocurrency assets and the generally (though not always) stable fiat money for payments, and enables you to borrow USDM against a line of credit defined by your cryptocurrency asset portfolio.
 In doing this, Mavryk brings the on-chain and off-chain worlds closer together, making each more accessible from the other.

 ### Instruments For Maintaining A Soft Peg To USD

-zUSD’s ecosystem health is determined by its ability to maintain a soft-peg between zUSD and the U.S. Dollar.
+USDM’s ecosystem health is determined by its ability to maintain a soft-peg between USDM and the U.S. Dollar.
 The ecosystem becomes unstable if the soft-peg is lost, so multiple fail-safe mechanisms work to maintain the peg and thus preserve platform stability:

 1. [Stability Fee](#stability-fee)
 1. [Dynamic Savings Rate (DSR)](#dynamic-savings-rate-dsr)